Breaking the Circle: An Autonomous Control-Switching Strategy for Stable Orographic Soaring in MAVs: Introduction

 1. Angle of Attack (AoA) sensing: An AoA sensor is integrated to actively prevent stalls and regulate AoA through pitch control.

 2. Enhanced aerodynamic modeling: An additional drag term is introduced, and AoA measurements are used to compute aerodynamic forces more accurately within the control model.

-3. Control mode switching: A control strategy is developed to transition the MAV from an underactuated to a fully actuated control mode during soaring, particularly when throttle input is near zero.
+3. Control-mode switching: A control strategy is developed to transition the MAV from an underactuated to a fully actuated control mode during soaring, particularly when the throttle input is near zero.

 In the remainder of the article, we will describe how these methods were implemented on MAV platforms and validated through successful wind-hovering demonstrations in a wind tunnel environment using two different MAV configurations.